Establishing Child Custody

 HOW DO I ESTABLISH CHILD CUSTODY FOR MY CHILD(REN)?

-The way to establish child custody for your child(ren) is one of two ways.
+The way to establish child custody for your child(ren) is one of two ways, but both ways will require a court order.

 1. Establishing paternity of your child(ren) for unmarried parents.